vigraph/vg-server/README.md

 # ViGraph Server

 This is the "server side" of the ViGraph system, containing the core 'engine' and modules.
 The engine has little (Windows) or no (Linux) user interface itself - all the user interaction is through a Web application (see [vg-ui-web](https://github.com/vigraph/vg-ui-web)).
 It's written in C++14 and is currently ported to Linux (with Debian and RPM packaging) and Windows (through cross-compilation with [MinGW](https://mingw.org).
+I'm currently working on a WASM build which will allow the whole thing to run in a browser!

-ViGraph was created in 2017 by [Paul Clark](https://sandtreader.com), initially to create interactive laser displays for his company [Greenwave Interactive](https://greenwaveinteractive.com).
-Alex Woods at Paul's other company [Packet Ship](https://www.packetship.com) significantly improved the core engine dataflow system and added the audio and MIDI modules in 2019/20.
-Paul published the whole of ViGraph under AGPLv3 in July 2020.
+ViGraph was created in 2017 by me, [Paul Clark](https://sandtreader.com), initially to create interactive laser displays for my company [Greenwave Interactive](https://greenwaveinteractive.com).
+Alex Woods at my other company [Packet Ship](https://www.packetship.com) significantly improved the core engine dataflow system and added the audio and MIDI modules in 2019/20.
+I published the whole of ViGraph under AGPLv3 in July 2020.

 ## What's it for?